neuefische/wd-flipped-classroom-curriculum/sessions/html-forms/challenges-html-forms.md

 (difficulty: 🔥🔥)

-Solve the _Forms and A11y_ challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```bash
 npx ghcd@latest wd-bootcamp/web-exercises/tree/main/sessions/html-forms/finding-a11y-errors
 ```

-## Form validation
+## Form Validation

 (difficulty: 🔥🔥)

-Solve the _Form validation_ challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```bash
 npx ghcd@latest wd-bootcamp/web-exercises/tree/main/sessions/html-forms/form-validation